tweag/nickel/doc/manual/contracts.md

 forcing the evaluation of the most part of the configuration, we would lose the benefits of laziness.
 Thus, *we want contracts to be lazy as well*.
 In particular, a subcontract attached to a field should only fire when the field is requested.
-This is the case with record contracts, and in general all native contracts combinators are lazy too.
+This is the case with record contracts, and in general with all native contracts combinators.

 ### Writing lazy contracts